Qualcomm aims to woo robotics developers with new chips, tools

 With the RB5 chips and tools, Qualcomm aims to do the foundational work of weaving together bits and pieces of robotics systems.
 This means makers of drones and robots can spend more time working on the function of the machine, such as performing work in warehouses or factories, said Dev Singh, senior director of business development and head of autonomous robotics, drones and intelligent machines.

-The Qualcomm system, for example, works with depth-sensing cameras from Intel Corp and motion sensors and motor control hardware from TDK Corp.
+The Qualcomm system, for example, works with depth-sensing cameras from Intel Corp (INTC.O) and motion sensors and motor control hardware from TDK Corp (6762.T).

 “We understand the pain points,” Singh said in an interview.
 For robot makers “trying to cobble it all together, the development cycle and the R&D would be significant to do it all of it by themselves.”